 - Out-of-Character ambitions for the character, short term and long term

 - Upbringing and education

 - What faceclaim you have in mind for the character

 - If the concept is approved, the Game Moderator will then send you a character template to fill out, and you PM the filled out template to the GM for a first review.
 The template is not made available here because the character concept should be discussed with the Game Moderator first, before any further time and effort is spent on creating a character.

 - When the PM with the filled out template has been reviewed, you will be sent feedback and a link to a wiki form, where you create a draft page for the character in our wiki database, using the template and implementing the feedback.

 - When you have filled out the form (remember that you need to be logged into the wiki!), and you've generated the draft page, you PM the hyperlink to the Game Moderator for a final review.

-- If it is approved, the application will be processed, and the character added to the sim.
+- When is approved, after some rounds of edits, the application will be processed, and the character added to the sim.

 - The Game Moderator announces the character in the Main OOC thread on the forum.